Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test7_clue_analysis(gemini).md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 5/5
+### Fake Clues: 1/5
-**Excellent - Outstanding**
+**Poor - Needs significant revision**

-Both fake clues clearly point to the wrong answer choices.
-One refers to a parrot (vibrant colors, mimicry) and the other a tiger (nocturnal, stripes), effectively misdirecting the player.
+These clues do not point to any of the *incorrect answer choices* (Asian Elephant, Rhinoceros).
+They describe a dolphin/seal and a lion, which are not options.
+Therefore, they do not effectively misdirect players toward wrong options from the provided list.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices